Drinking soda after gastric sleeve is not recommended due to its carbonation and zero nutrients.

 Why is soda a bad idea after gastric sleeve surgery?

-Did you find this article?
 Share your thoughts or questions in the comments below – we want to hear from you!